cjdbarlow/Part-One/peep.md

 * Reduced urine output due to:
     * Reduced CO and renal blood flow
     * ADH release as a consequence of reduced atrial stretch and ANP release
-    May worsen oedema in long-term ventilated patients.
+    May worsen oedema in patients with prolonged periods of ventilation.

 * Reduced hepatic blood flow due to: